The Output Transformation stage is available on Resolume Arena only!

 Tip!
 Why choose when you can have both?
 Use the big corner points for perspective warping and their baby brothers for additional bezier warping.
 This way you can have nice smooth curved mappings while maintaining correct perspective.

 Linear warping is also available on poly slices.
 Poly slices are super awesome because they can change the position of each point of the mesh.
 Bezier warping is not available on poly slices.
-Because of science.
+Because the math for that gets really complicated.

 In the Output Transformation stage, you can also add masks.
 Masks allow you to hide parts of the output, without distorting it.
 You can add as many masks as needed.